alejocb/rgbdtam/README.md

     rosrun image_view image_view image:=/rgbdtam/camera/image

 Now you need a sequence or a depth camera.
-For example, download the ROS bag of this sequence from the TUM dataset: http://vision.in.tum.de/rgbd/dataset/freiburg3/rgbd_dataset_freiburg3_long_office_household.bag.
+For example, download this sequence (ROS bag format) from the TUM dataset: http://vision.in.tum.de/rgbd/dataset/freiburg3/rgbd_dataset_freiburg3_long_office_household.bag.

 Use the following command to remove redundant topics